5055-RREGULATIONS REGARDING HOMELESS CHILDREN AND YOUTH

 - Assisting homeless children and youth in enrolling in school and accessing school services and removing barriers to enrollment and retention due to outstanding fees, fines or absences.

-- Informing parent(s)/guardian(s) of homeless children and youth, school personnel, and others of the rights of such children and youth.
+- Informing parent(s)/guardian(s) of homeless children and youth and unaccompanied youth, school personnel, and others of the rights of such students.

 - Assisting homeless children and youth who do not have immunizations or immunization/medical records to obtain necessary immunizations or immunization/medical records.

-- Assisting unaccompanied youth in placement/enrollment decisions, including considering the youth’s wishes in those decisions, and providing notice to the youth of his or her right to appeal such decisions.
+- Assisting unaccompanied youth in placement/enrollment decisions, including considering the unaccompanied youth’s wishes in those decisions, and providing notice to the unaccompanied youth of his or her right to appeal such decisions.

 - Ensuring that high school age homeless children and youth receive assistance from counselors to advise such youths on preparation and readiness for college, including informing such children and youths of their status as independent students under the Higher Education Act of 1965 and that they may obtain assistance from the district to receive verification of this status for purposes of the Free Application for Federal Student Aid (FAFSA).